23 Unique things to do in Cartagena Spain

 Xyuandbeyond is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 You can read my privacy policy here.

-How to Get to Cartagena Spain
+How to Get to Cartagena in the Province of Murcia

 The biggest influx of tourists to Cartagena Spain comes from the massive cruise ships docked in the deep harbour.
 Cartagena port Murcia is an important cruise destination on Mediterranean itineraries.
 It is an easy city to get to though when touring Spain but if you are driving it is a rather “interesting” city to drive through not to mention the parking is awful.